symbiose/symbiose/README.md

 Installing
 ----------

 To install Symbiose you just need to unzip files on your web server and to set them read and write permissions for web server user.
+You can also build Symbiose to make it faster.

 For more information, please see the wiki : https://github.com/symbiose/symbiose/wiki/Installing.